RoggersAnguzu/Global-Calendar-Application/README.md

 The Global Calendar Application showcases the following features:

 - Displaying date-related information using various calendar systems.
-- Converting numeric months to their corresponding names.
+- Converting numeric months to their corresponding names..
 - Learning about different calendar systems, including the Gregorian, Hebrew, and Taiwan calendars.

 -